GovReady/hyperGRC/README.md

-hyperGRC is a lightweight tool for managing component-to-control mappings for Compliance As Code written in Python and Flask.
+hyperGRC is a lightweight tool for managing component-to-control mappings for Compliance As Code written in Python for Python 3.

 hyperGRC provides a very friendly, kanban-style GUI for reading and writing YAML files representing control implementation content associated with system components.